New Mexico Mineral Symposium

 (more information)

-This year we are introducing a new feature to the symposium, The Micromineral Aficionados Gathering.
+For the second time we are holding a new feature to the symposium, The Micromineral Aficionados Gathering.
 The Micromineral Group of the Albuquerque Gem and Mineral Club will host a gathering for all interested in the small but glorious world of microminerals, i.e. specimens that require magnification to be truly appreciated.
-The gathering will be held in the Mineral Museum on NM Tech campus from 9-12.
+The gathering will be held in the Mineral Museum on NM Tech campus, Rm. from 9am - 4pm.

 This will be an informal gathering to look at and talk about (some exaggeration is expected) microminerals and their localities.
 Bring material you are willing to trade with other aficionados.
 We will provide many flats of giveaway material and are looking forward to seeing what you bring to share.
 We will provide a few extra microscopes and are happy to share ours but if you have your own it would be a good idea to bring it.
 The event is free and open to all.
 Questions? jaypenn246@gmail.com